DUI Law Primer – Atlanta DUI Lawyer & DUI Book Author Explains America’s Drunk Driving Laws

 All states have criminal statutes proscribing impaired driving (drinking and driving to excess), even if police never obtain a BAC level “number” of a specific quantity of alcohol in the person’s system.
 So, not agreeing to the blood test or breath test will not necessarily mean that you walk away from a drunken driving charge.
 Your bad driving actions (e.g., causing an accident, weaving across all lanes of traffic, or following too closely), your symptoms or manifestations of being too drunk to drive (e.g., slurred speech, unsteadiness on your feet, incoherent acts or words or both can lead to a DUI arrest.
 You can lose a DUI trial on the testimony of an officer alone describing drunken behavior, and no breath, blood or urine test will ever be mentioned.
 Usually, the culprit is failure to exercise your Constitutional Rights, and self-incrimination.

 If you voluntarily and stupidly try to do field sobriety tests, a case can easily be made against a person who drove drunk.
-This type of DUI law is needed to be able to prosecute those who refuse to take a breathalyzer, or a blood test or a urine test at the request of a law enforcement officer who has arrested him or her.
+This type of DUI law is needed to be able to prosecute those who refuse to take a breathalyzer, a blood test, or a urine test at the request of a law enforcement officer who has arrested him or her.
 Also, a skilled DUI lawyer may be able to have a BAC test number excluded from the Prosecution’s case at trial, leaving only impaired driving, and not DUI per se.

 What is DUI-alcohol per se?
 Being “over the limit” as an alternative type of DUI

 Starting over 50 years ago, states sought to enact a DUI-alcohol alternative to the long-standing “drunken driving laws” that necessitated PROVING driving impairment in each case.
-Modern breath testing had evolved from the 1930s when Harger and Forrester invented the first two rudimentary breath testing devices.
+Modern breath testing evolved from the 1930s when Harger and Forrester invented the first two rudimentary breath testing devices.
 By 1955, Robert Borkenstein had invented and sold the Breathalyzer device, which became the most widely used breath test device in DUI-alcohol cases for over two decades.
 Borkenstein, an ex-cop from Indiana, later patented his device and obtained a trademark on the word “Breathalyzer.”
-However, like the word Kleenex, that word [Breathalyzer] is commonly used interchangeably with the phrase “breath test” today.
+However, like the word Kleenex, the word [Breathalyzer] is commonly used interchangeably with the phrase “breath test” today.

 So, with more competing manufacturers of breath testing devices, state legislators could see that obtaining blood alcohol concentration (BAC) tests could be quicker and cheaper than seeking blood tests from suspected DUI drivers.
-Thus, the DUI per se (pronounced “DUI per say”) laws got passed in virtually every state.
+Thus, the DUI per se (pronounced “DUI per se”) laws got passed in virtually every state.

-The concept of these new per se alcohol drunken driving laws was to IGNORE the issue of impairment needing to be established, and to pass state DUI laws that criminalized driving under the influence when the driver took a state-administered test of breath, blood or urine and was shown to be “over the legal limit.”
+The concept of these new per se alcohol drunken driving laws was to IGNORE the issue of impairment needing to be established, and to pass state DUI laws that criminalized driving under the influence when the driver took a state-administered test of breath, blood or urine, and was shown to be “over the legal limit.”
 Mr. Head and others have written extensively on how to eliminate a breath test or blood test from a DUI case, but this takes the skills and training of top DUI lawyers.
-Go to this link to read more about Mr. Head’s first DUI book, 101 Ways to Avoid a Drunk Driving Conviction, from 1991: https://plus.google.com/112563421352241951097/posts/imXm4njxcgB.
+Go to this link to read more about Mr. Head’s first DUI book, 101 Ways to Avoid a Drunk Driving Conviction, from 1991: .

 Because DUI checkpoints are allowed in 38 states and the District of Columbia, a DUI alcohol per se law is extremely important, especially when no field sobriety test is voluntarily taken, and when no admission to drinking and driving is obtained.
 In addition to police roadblock stops for license checks or as sobriety checkpoints, many accident cases involve an injured driver, and no standardized field sobriety tests can be administered, even if the driver at a police checkpoint wanted to consent.